 This anchoring of the exhibition in the creative context of the artwork presented is seen, for example, in figurative works drawing on classical mythology and religious iconography.
-A gallery of Rothko’s later classic paintings show how he incorporated the techniques of Italian and Dutch masters in his art.
+A gallery of Rothko’s later classic paintings reveal how he incorporated the techniques of Italian and Dutch masters in his art.

-The exhibition also features some of the Seagram Mural Studies, originally commissioned for the upscale Four Seasons restaurant in New York (Rothko withdrew from the contract).
+The exhibition also features the Seagram Mural Studies, originally commissioned for the upscale Four Seasons restaurant in New York (Rothko withdrew from the contract).
 He famously said of the murals: